Hadestown: Recordings

 Mitchell's 2007 album The Brightness contains the song "Hades & Persephone", which was renamed "How Long?" for the musical.
 Mitchell released a concept album, based on the musical, on March 9, 2010, through Righteous Babe Records.
 A live cast recording of the off-Broadway production was released on October 6, 2017, through Parlophone Records.
 A four-track EP entitled Why We Build the Wall (Selections from Hadestown.
 The Myth.
 The Musical.
-Live Original Cast Recording) was released for digital retailers on October 13, 2016, to promotion the album.
+Live Original Cast Recording) was released for digital retailers on October 13, 2016, to promote the album.

 A Broadway cast recording was released digitally on July 26, 2019, through Sing It Again Records.
 The two-CD recording was available at a later date.
-A holiday album recorded by Blackman, Gonzalez-Nacer and Trinidad titled If the Fates Allow, was released on November 20, 2020, and features guest contributions from the other original cast members.
+The album won the Grammy Award for Best Musical Theater Album.
+A holiday album recorded by Blackman, Gonzalez-Nacer and Trinidad titled If the Fates Allow was released on November 20, 2020, and features guest contributions from the other original cast members.

 A live recording of selections from the West End production was released on December 6, 2024 on streaming, CD and vinyl.

 Themes

 Writer Anaïs Mitchell said she was inspired by Les Misérables to write a musical that was about the power of both romance and politics: "It's a love story, but politics really is romantic."
+Todd Osborne comments on the self-conscious significance of the medium of song within the work: "It is a musical both about how art can save us and how, especially in an apocalyptic world, hope might be the only thing we have left."
+Hadestown blends versions of Greek myths with contemporary social and political themes such as "the tension between art and domesticity" and "a parable of climate change".

+US cultural commentator Bridget Read highlights the economic themes: "Orpheus and Eurydice's tragedy becomes, in the hands of Mitchell, an argument for collective bargaining ...
+I don't think it's untoward of me to hear the class politics in a musical in which the characters sing the word poverty more times than I've ever heard it before in the vicinity of Times Square."

-Director Rachel Chavkin said addressing climate change had always been central to the show: "As we thought more and more about shaping the world that Eurydice and Orpheus are living in — a world caused, in Greek mythological terms, by the decay of the ancient marriage between Hades and Persephone, a world that is out of balance, where it is either freezing or blazing hot, where food becomes scarcer and the idea of stability becomes harder to imagine, and a character, Eurydice, who has spent her life running – all of those things kind of crystallized while we were making the show."
+The original production's director, Chavkin, said that climate change had always been central to the show: "As we thought more and more about shaping the world that Eurydice and Orpheus are living in – a world caused, in Greek mythological terms, by the decay of the ancient marriage between Hades and Persephone, a world that is out of balance, where it is either freezing or blazing hot, where food becomes scarcer and the idea of stability becomes harder to imagine, and a character, Eurydice, who has spent her life running – all of those things kind of crystallized while we were making the show."
 The show did a joint promotion with Natural Resources Defense Council to raise awareness and bring a greater sense of urgency to the push for action on the issue of climate change.

-US cultural commentator Bridget Read highlights the economic themes: "Orpheus and Eurydice's tragedy becomes, in the hands of Mitchell, an argument for collective bargaining...I don't think its untoward of me to hear the class politics in a musical in which the characters sing the word poverty more times than I've ever heard it before in the vicinity of Times Square."
-In China, The Paper has published a review of Hadestown, "The Realm Underneath: Hadestown and Utopia" (冥界: 地狱镇与乌托邦) by historian Hansong Li (李汉松), who frames the musical as a work of not only musical ingenuity but also social critique.

-Todd Osborne comments on the self-conscious significance of the medium of song within the work: "It is a musical both about how art can save us and how, especially in an apocalyptic world, hope might be the only thing we have left."